Coronavirus (COVID-19) Preparedness Information Learn More

 If so, we invite you to apply for our Respiratory Therapy Residency Program.
 This is a unique opportunity to be given educational and clinical training in areas such as the Emergency Department, Critical Care, and Cardiovascular Recovery.
-This residency will allow new graduates to obtain specific experience through an intensive program and then transition to staff roles within the Respiratory Care Department at Providence Health.
-This process is a minimum of 3 to 6 months depending upon the specific clinical setting.
+This 2-month long residency will allow new graduates to obtain specific experience through an intensive program and then transition to staff roles within the Respiratory Care Department at Providence Health.

-We are currently accepting applications for the Winter 2020 program.
+We are currently accepting applications for the Fall 2021 program.

 How do I Apply?

-**We will be holding interviews during the months of October - December.
-The program will start in February 2021.
+**We will be holding interviews during the months of June-July.
+The program will start in September 2021.